INRIX-logan-mcarthur/stubextractor/README.md

 It is recommended to load the stubbed files into an IDE and run a code inspection on them.
 Doing so should reveal any syntax errors that have crept in due to the parser.

+# Configuring Libraries

+The stub files are meant to be used as a library to assist in IDE Code Completion.

+## Webstorm

+With the Webstorm window active, go to:

+`Webstorm -> Preferences -> Languages & Frameworks -> JavaScript -> Libraries`

+From there you can Add a new library and include the folder of stub files.
+You can also set the library to be available to the project only or to the entire workspace.